PBL-Pick-By-Light/ES-ESP32-firmware/README.md

 * Load the "Firmware" folder in Visual Studio Code
 <img src="Instructions/OpenProject.png" width="700" height="250"/>

-* To build with PlatformIO you can use strg+alt+B (to check if everything is correct)
+* To build with PlatformIO you can use ctrl+alt+B (to check if everything is correct)
 * Connect the ESP32 via USB
 * Upload with PlatformIO (You may need to hold the boot button of the ESP for it to get recognized)
 <img src="Instructions/Upload.png">